 Senate Bill 457 proposes significant changes to the unemployment insurance system in Wisconsin by permanently eliminating the one-week waiting period for claimants.
-Currently, individuals must wait one week after becoming eligible for unemployment benefits before they can start receiving payments, although this waiting period can be suspended under certain circumstances.
-The bill repeals sections 108.02 (26m) and 108.04 (3) of the statutes, allowing claimants to receive benefits starting from their first week of eligibility without any waiting period.
+Currently, individuals must wait one week after becoming eligible for benefits before they can start receiving unemployment insurance (UI) payments.
+The bill repeals sections 108.02 (26m) and 108.04 (3) of the statutes, which pertain to this waiting period, allowing claimants to receive benefits starting from their first week of eligibility.

 Statutes affected: Bill Text: 108.02(26m), 108.02, 108.04(3), 108.04, 108.04(11)(bm)